Senior living community has diverted 4.5 tons of waste from landfill in just three months

 A product of BioHiTech Global (NASDAQ: BHTG), a company in Chestnut Ridge, NY, the machine breaks down food waste through aerobic digestion, a combination of heat, water, oxygen and natural microbes.
 The digestion process turns the waste into an organic liquid that is disposed of naturally down the drain.

 In three short months, Plush Mills has diverted over 4.5 tons of waste from ending up in a landfill.
 “Not only does the machine help divert waste — over 100 pounds each day — from the landfill, but it also cuts down on the use of plastic bags for trash,” said Rosen.
-“Additionally, fewer garbage pick-ups means carbon emissions in the air,” he concluded.
+“Additionally, fewer garbage pick-ups means less carbon emissions in the air,” he concluded.